stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-1.rst

 Step 3.
 Run the starter code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Open starter code using PlatformIO home page in VSCode
+Get the starter code: https://github.com/stanfordroboticsclub/independent-study-lab1 (instructions to download on this page)
 #.
+Open starter code using PlatformIO home page in VSCode (click the ant icon in the left bar, then PIO Home -> Open, then open the independent-study-lab1 folder).
+#.
 Examine where in the code the motor angle and velocity are read.
 Examine where the motor is commanded.
 #.
-Upload starter code to Teensy (right arrow icon in bottom blue bar of VSCode)
+Upload starter code to Teensy (right arrow icon in blue bar of VSCode or click the ant icon, then upload)
 #.
-Open the serial monitor in VSCode (icon that looks like a plug in bottom blue bar of VSCode)
+Open the serial monitor in VSCode (icon that looks like a plug in bottom bar of VSCode or click ant icon, then monitor)
 #.
-Click into the serial monitor area and then press the key **s** to make the Teensy start doing things.
+Click into the serial monitor area and then press the key **s** to make the Teensy start printing out the angle and velocity of the connected motor.
+#.
+Press **s** again to stop the program.
+If you want to rerun the code, upload again or unplug and replug your computer from the Teensy.

 .. figure:: ../_static/example-output.png
     :align: center